 Another cool area to explore full of fun things to do in Rochester including great shops, restaurants, bars, and pretty houses is Park Avenue.

-We mostly drove Park Avenue making a quick stop to snap a photo, but there are plenty of places to dine and walk around here.
-One place that we saw attracted a huge weekend crowd was Jines Restaurant, which is an upscale eatery that looked popular among the weekend brunch crowd.
+There are plenty of places to dine and walk around here.
+One place that we saw attracted a huge weekend crowd was Jines Restaurant, which is popular among the weekend brunch crowd.

 Lamberton Conservatory at Highland Park